sfera-labs/rtc-pcf2131/README.md

 ## Advanced usage

+The device corresponding to the rtc will be available at `/dev/rtc0` and its sysfs interface under `/sys/class/rtc/rtc0/`.

 The file `pcf2131_example.c` contains a C example to read the RTC date/time and other information (such as low backup battery voltage) using the `ioctl()` system call.

 Compile it with: